How to Handle Itchy Skin During Pregnancy?

 Varicose Veins

-Pemphigoid Gestationi
+Pemphigoid Gestation

 Blisters occur on your abdomen and may spread to other regions.
 This condition may increase your risk of problems, such as premature delivery.